hhshams1333/aptech_python/README.md

 # aptech_python
-python project for Aptech course
+python project for Aptech course.

 This program takes a txt file and a css file then checks the paragraphs(multi lines) and if paragraph starts with number, it will generate